PacktPublishing/Mastering-GitLab-12/Chapter21/ha-configuration/README.md

-# Basic Horizontal Scaling for GitLab with Amazon, Terraform and Ansible
+# A new iteration of Horizontal Scaling for GitLab with Amazon, Terraform and Ansible

 ## Requirements
 * terraform >= v0.11.12